open-ideas/IDEAS/README.md

 ============
 [![Build Status](https://app.travis-ci.com/open-ideas/IDEAS.svg?branch=master)](https://app.travis-ci.com/open-ideas/IDEAS)

 Modelica model environment for Integrated District Energy Assessment Simulations (IDEAS), allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.
-This Modelica library is developed and maintained by the Thermal Systems Simulation (The SySi, [the.sysi.be](https://the.sysi.be)) research group.
+This Modelica library is currently developed and maintained by the Thermal Systems Simulation (The SySi, [the.sysi.be](http://the.sysi.be)) research group of KU Leuven and includes contributions by the Building Physics research group, IEA EBC Annex 60, IBPSA project 1 and 3E.

 ## Release history
 + April 11th, 2022: IDEAS v3.0.0 has been released.
 This includes an update to MSL 4.0.0.